- J.D., New York University School of Law

 - Supreme Court of the United States

-- U.S. Courts of Appeals for the Sixth, Seventh, Ninth and Tenth Circuits
+- U.S. Courts of Appeals for the Second, Fourth, Sixth, Seventh, Ninth, Tenth and District of Columbia Circuits

 - U.S. District Courts for the District of Columbia and Eastern District of Virginia